 The rehabilitation provision is considered to be a key audit matter.
-This is due to the additional audit effort from the:
+This is due to the additional audit effort arising from the:

-- inherent complexity in estimating future environmental restoration and rehabilitation costs, and - significant judgement applied by the Company, particularly for those costs to be incurred several years in the future.
+- inherent complexity in estimating future environmental restoration and rehabilitation costs, and - significant judgement applied by the Company, and effort for us, in gathering persuasive audit evidence on the expected costs, particularly for those costs to be incurred several years in the future.